 The Group holds two types of reinsurance contracts, being Quota Share and Excess of Loss.
 The two have similar risks and are managed together, being purchased to complement one another.
-Accordingly, at this stage it has been determined that there is one portfolio of reinsurance contracts held for the Group under the new Standard.
+Accordingly, it has been determined that there is one portfolio of reinsurance contracts held for the Group under the new Standard.